 Rebecca has been involved in the Craft Council Hothouse programme, firstly taking part in the interview process of applicants, advising during workshops and sessions for the hothouse participants as well as taking part in the 2016 and 2018 selection committee and Mentoring a participant in 2017 and 2019.

 As a founder member of the Jewellers and Silversmiths Network Rebecca took the leading role in applying for and winning funding in 2010 to undertake an exchange and run a symposium.
-The Jewellers and Silversmiths Network (JSN) is a group run by its members for its members with the aim of getting to know other makers.
-As members we enable the group to take advantage of or create opportunities that would not be available to us as individuals.
+The Jewellers and Silversmiths Network (JSN) is a group run by its members for its members to get to know other makers.
+As members, we enable the group to take advantage of or create opportunities that would not be available to us as individuals.
 The group regularly exchanges useful information and skills and exhibits as a group allowing people to appreciate and purchase our work.

 Rebecca was a member of the Board of Trustees for the New Ashgate Gallery in Farnham.
 The New Ashgate Gallery is a non-profit educational charity, which promotes contemporary visual arts and crafts to as wide a public as possible.
 This is achieved through a programme of changing exhibitions, projects with artists, makers, projects of support and development delivered by the trust with local, national and international partnerships and educational events.
 Rebecca still regularly works with the Director of the New Ashgate Gallery to set up an annual Rising Stars symposium and exhibition event, building on the success each year.

-As a past member of the executive committee for the Hand Engravers Association of Great Britain Rebecca contributed to the Associations aims, in 2015 this included running an all day event called Engraving for All with UK and international talks and all day workshop activities.
-The aim of the Association is to reignite an interest and understanding of this rich and diverse skill by raising the profile of hand engraving, education and training.
+As a past member of the executive committee for the Hand Engravers Association of Great Britain Rebecca contributed to the Associations aims, in 2015 this included running an all-day event called Engraving for All with UK and international talks and all-day workshop activities.
+The Association aims to reignite an interest and understanding of this rich and diverse skill by raising the profile of hand engraving, education and training.

-As part of her lecturer role Rebecca was part of the Teaching and Learning Working group that undertakes a variety of roles from developing the University’s staff and student teaching resources to developing and writing University policies and procedures.
+As part of her lecturer role, Rebecca is regularly part of Teaching and Learning Working groups that undertake a variety of roles from developing the University’s staff and student teaching resources to developing and writing University policies and procedures.

-Collaborative partnerships were also undertaken and cross-disciplinary activities within the University, for example working closely with the Widening Participation team on Widening Participation Stars Workshops for disadvantaged children, teachers’ days and special events.
-This helps recruitment for the course, widens locals awareness of events within the University and encourages the younger generation to consider Arts and Crafts for their future careers.
+In the past collaborative partnerships were also undertaken and cross-disciplinary activities within the University, for example, working closely with the Widening Participation team on Widening Participation Stars Workshops for disadvantaged children, teachers’ days and special events.
+This helps recruitment for the course, widens locals’ awareness of events within the University and encourages the younger generation to consider Arts and Crafts for their future careers.

 Mentoring as part of programmes or unofficially has been ongoing for many years, mentoring PGC students, new members of staff and small businesses.
-Rebecca is also a mentor for the 2019 Hothouse Programme.
+Rebecca has mentored for the Crafts Council on various occasions and is a mentor for the Goldsmiths Centre to help support micro businesses.